Mexican–American War: California campaign

 Stockton's army entered Los Angeles unopposed on August 13, whereupon he sent a report to the secretary of state that "California is entirely free from Mexican dominion."
 Stockton, however, left a tyrannical officer in charge of Los Angeles with a small force.
 The Californios under the leadership of José María Flores, acting on their own and without federal help from Mexico, in the Siege of Los Angeles, forced the American garrison to retreat on September 29.
 They also forced small U.S. garrisons in San Diego and Santa Barbara to flee.

 Captain William Mervine landed 350 sailors and Marines at San Pedro on October 7.
 They were ambushed and repulsed at the Battle of Dominguez Rancho by Flores' forces in less than an hour.
 Four Americans died, with 8 severely injured.
 Stockton arrived with reinforcements at San Pedro, which increased the American forces there to 800.
 He and Mervine then set up a base of operations at San Diego.

 Meanwhile, Kearny and his force of about 115 men, who had performed a grueling march across the Sonoran Desert, crossed the Colorado River in late November 1846.
 Stockton sent a 35-man patrol from San Diego to meet them.
-On December 7, 100 lancers under General Andrés Pico (brother of the governor), tipped off and lying in wait, fought Kearny's army of about 150 at the Battle of San Pasqual, where 22 of Kearny's men (one of whom later died of wounds), including three officers, were killed in 30 minutes of fighting.
+On December 7,100 lancers under General Andrés Pico (brother of the governor), tipped off and lying in wait, fought Kearny's army of about 150 at the Battle of San Pasqual, where 22 of Kearny's men (one of whom later died of wounds), including three officers, were killed in 30 minutes of fighting.
 The wounded Kearny and his bloodied force pushed on until they had to establish a defensive position on "Mule Hill".
 However, General Pico kept the hill under siege for four days until a 215-man American relief force arrived.

 Frémont and the 428-man California Battalion arrived in San Luis Obispo on December 14 and Santa Barbara on December 27.
 On December 28, a 600-man American force under Kearny began a 150-mile march to Los Angeles.
 Flores then moved his ill-equipped 500-man force to a 50-foot-high bluff above the San Gabriel River.
-On January 8, 1847, the Stockton-Kearny army defeated the Californio force in the two-hour Battle of Rio San Gabriel.
+On January 8, 1847, the Stockton-Kearny army defeated the Californio force in the two-hour Battle of Río San Gabriel.
 That same day, Frémont's force arrived at San Fernando.
 The next day, January 9, the Stockton-Kearny forces fought and won the Battle of La Mesa.
 On January 10, the U.S. Army entered Los Angeles to no resistance.

 On January 12, Frémont and two of Pico's officers agreed to terms for a surrender.
 Articles of Capitulation were signed on January 13 by Frémont, Andrés Pico and six others at a ranch at Cahuenga Pass (modern-day North Hollywood).
 This became known as the Treaty of Cahuenga, which marked the end of armed resistance in California.